-Tables can take a long time to compute for a variety of reasons.
-Including:
+Tables can take a long time to compute for various reasons, including:

-- You are using banners when there is no need to use them.
+- You are using banners when there is no need.
 For example:

 - If a banner consists of nested Nominal questions, such as gender-within-age, creating new variables for each category by filtering one variable set by the other will achieve substantially faster computational performance than using a banner.

-- The variables being used in the table are JavaScript Variables which are computed using lots of other variables.
-When such variables are used in analysis Displayr needs to first load all the input variables and then compute the variables prior to computing the table.
+- The variables being used in the table are JavaScript Variables, which are computed using lots of other variables.
+When such variables are used in analysis, Displayr needs to first load all input variables and then compute the variables prior to computing the table.
+To reduce load time, create a Separate Data Preparation Document and hard-code the variables into the data set before starting your analysis.

 - An Experiment or Ranking variable set is used in the table.
 When a table uses Experiment or Ranking variable sets, advanced models run in the background to calculate the coefficients and probabilities shown on the table.
 This can be exacerbated by the number of variables grouped in the variable set and cases (responses) used to calculate the results.

-- If calculated variables are very slow then consider using saving out a copy of your data file with the calculations "hard-coded".
+- If calculated variables are very slow, then consider exporting a copy of your data file with the calculations "hard-coded".
 You can do this as a file you download or to the Displayr Cloud Drive.
-This may make a larger data file, but may also save time overall, particularly with large or complex calculations.
-Before doing this, Hide any Banner variable sets, variables you don't want to hard code, and any variables that are not needed in any tables, charts, or other outputs so that they are excluded from the new data file.
+This may make a larger data file, but it may also save time overall, particularly with large or complex calculations.
+Before doing this, Hide any Banner variable sets, variables you don't want to hard-code, and any variables that are not needed in any tables, charts, or other outputs so that they are excluded from the new data file.

 Next